joysword/massive-travel-time-request-tool/README.md

 Allows you to avoid `highways` and/or `tollways`.

 #### Travel types
 You can select the type of travel you would like the distance/directions for.
 Available options are `DRIVING`, `TRANSIT` and `WALKING`.
 Note that transit directions are not widespread outside of North America.
-Using these travel types may return many or total retrieval errors due to no results being returned by Google Maps.
+Using these travel types may return many or total retrieval errors due to no results being returned by the Bing Maps.

 #### Pause time
-This is the interval between direction requests to the Google Maps API.
-If you are requesting more than 2,500 requests you should wait 34 seconds per request so that you do not go over the maximum daily limit.
-Entering a pause value of 34000 milliseconds would allow you to submit 5,000 records over two days.
-Additionally having too short a pause duration can increase your chance of rejection from the Google Maps API server.
-There is a built-in delay of 600 milliseconds minumum.
-Combined with the default 400 millisecond option this creates a 1 second delay between request.
+This is the interval between direction requests to the Bing Maps API.
+Generally Bing Maps API has a rather high query quota for educational uses.
+If you are not sure whether your queries will exceed the allowed amount, check the Bing Maps API for reference.
+Additionally having too short a pause duration can increase your chance of rejection from the Bing Maps API server.
+There is a built-in delay of 600 milliseconds minimum.
+Combined with the default 400 millisecond option this creates a 1 second delay between requests.

 #### Unit system used
 You can select to use `kilometers` or `miles` for the output distance.